mikekistler/OpenApiUserStudy/README.md

 Write a document transformer to add the `info` and `servers` elements to the OpenAPI document.

+### Task 5 - Integrate Swagger UI

+Add Swagger UI to the project.

 <!-- Links -->

 [documentation]: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/aspnetcore-openapi